 Notes

-- This recipe makes a massive batch of party meatballs.
-This batch will feed 12 hungry people at a party.
-Cut the recipe in half for a smaller gathering!
+- This recipe makes a massive batch of tasty meatballs, feeding 12 hungry people at a party.
+Cut the recipe in half for a smaller gathering.
 Although, they are great as leftovers, as well.
 Throw them into a hearty salad or turn them into a meatball sub or add them to your spaghetti sauce.

-- To make this a gluten-free appetizer, omit the Worcestershire sauce and read the label on your package of meatballs to make sure it does not contain wheat.
+- To make this a gluten-free appetizer, omit or use a GF Worcestershire sauce and read the label on your package of meatballs to make sure it does not contain wheat.

 Leave a Reply